How long do brake shoes last?

 Brake shoes in drum brakes

 So, what are the common signs that you need to change your brake shoe?
-We mentioned earlier that wear indicators are designed to make a noticeable noise when the friction material is low – but what if there are other issues?
+We mentioned earlier that wear indicators are designed to make a noticeable noise when the friction material has worn away – but what if there are other issues?
+Below are some common symptoms of brake drums that need to be replaced:

 2. Parking brake: if your brake feels loose, it may not engage correctly.
 It could be your brake shoe being worn or out of place, or possibly a broken cable.